tannerntannern/ts-mixer/README.md

 interface Mixed<A, B> extends GenClassA<A>, GenClassB<B> {}
 ```

 TADA!
-We now have a truly generic class that truly uses generic mixins!
+We now have a truly generic class that uses generic mixins!

 It's worth noting however that it's _only_ through the combination of TypeScript's failure
-to consider type modifications in conjunction with interface merging that this works.
-If
+to consider type modifications with decorators in conjunction with interface merging that
-we attempted interface merging without the decorator, we would run into trouble:
+this works.
+If we attempted interface merging without the decorator, we would run into
+trouble:

 ```typescript
 interface Mixed<A, B> extends GenClassA<A>, GenClassB<B> {}